LunarWatcher/MIArchive/CONTRIBUTING.md

 This will run the entire test suite.
 To run specific tests or other pytest-related related questions, see pytest's documentation.

+> [!warning]
+>
+> Never, ever change POSTGRES_DATABASE in .env.dev to a production database.
+The tests assume the database you provide it is exclusively used for mia unit tests, and wipes data stored in it as part of the testing.

 ## Creating issues and pull requests

 For bug reports, questions, feature requests, or similar, use [Codeberg](https://codeberg.org/LunarWatcher/MIArchive/issues).